 On a clear day, you can see across the San Francisco Bay to Berkeley.
 Or stop to pet a friendly dog.
-In this photo, you can see the Campanile tower at UC Berkeley just above the person in the pink shirt.Continue to 7 of 8 below.
+From some points on the beach, you can see the Campanile tower at UC Berkeley.

-If you're still walking about a half hour after official sunset, you may get a view like this.
-That time of day is called the "blue hour," a time when the sky turns a deep blue and the city lights just start to glow.
+If you're still walking about a half hour after official sunset, you may get a fantastic view at a time of day called the "blue hour," a time when the sky turns a deep blue and the city lights just start to glow.